yagizeraslan/Gemini-Unity/README.md

 ### 🔧 Setup

 1. After installation, download Sample scene from Package Manager
-2. Paste your **API key** into the ClaudeSettings.asset.
+2. Go to **Gemini/Settings** menu to configure your API key
+3. Or create a **GeminiSettings.asset** and assign your API key
-3. Hit Play — and chat with Claude AI in seconds 💬
+4. Hit Play — and chat with Gemini AI in seconds 💬

 ---